Mikhail Vrubel: Treatment in Usoltsev's clinic. Rehabilitation

 Public and critics' opinion of Vrubel's art changed significantly.
 A double issue of the journal "Mir Isskustva" (issue 10–11, 1903) was fully dedicated to Vrubel and his legacy.
 The issue published reproductions of his paintings and many critics publicly renounced their previously published negative reviews.
 One of the reasons for such a drastic change was recognition of impressionism and symbolism among European artistic circles.
-Thus, a particular symbolism, emotionality and figurativism of Vrubel' paintings came into fashion.
+Thus, a particular symbolism, emotionality and figurativism of Vrubel's paintings came into fashion.